NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS VPNs.md

     - Virtual Private Gateway (VGW) - See above
     - Customer Gateway (CGW) - Customer on-prem router that handles the routing to the VGW.
 Single point of failure with only one, best practice is to have a 1+ at different locations.
         - VPN Connection is between the VGW and CGW

+## Client VPN
+Like a Site2Site, but instead of connecting networks it connects and endpoint to a newtwork directly
+- Managed implementation of "OpenVPN"
+- Any client with OpenVPN software is supported
+- Associated with one VPC
+- Billed based on network associations

+The clients OpenVPN software changes the clients route-table to forward all traffic through the Client VPN endpoint.
+If the client wants internet access post VPN endpoint, the Client VPN ENI would forward traffic to a NATGW and onto the internet.

+A split tunnel client VPN is where the route table is not overwritten but added to the bottom.
+This way, typical internet traffic routes over the internet, but the client will be routed to the private network if the address is not found.
+THIS IS NOT THE DEFAULT, MUST BE ENABLED.